thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Choose the "Line chart" widget;'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-4-pe.png
-        title: 'In this widget, we&#39;ll use the dashboard&#39;s timewindow.
+        title: 'In this widget, we&#39;ll use the dashboard&#39;s time window.
 Specify "SD-001" (Indoor Air Quality Sensor) device as the data source, and add data keys "temperature" and "humidity".
 Specify their labels and units.
 Then, click the "gear" icon for "temperature" key to open its configuration window;'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/temperature-and-humidity-history-5-pe.png
         title: 'Enable "Show points" and "Point label" options.
 Click "Save".
 Repeat this for the "humidity" data key;'